2021 office E/M changes

 10. When a physician performs an E/M service and the patient is not able to provide history, if the physician documents “patient in a coma,” “patient not able to respond,” “patient unresponsive,” can they count a comprehensive history?

 When a physician performs an E/M service and is unable to obtain parts of the history component for that encounter, documentation should clearly reflect the components that were not obtained (HPI, ROS and/or PFSH).
-Documentation should also include why the components were not obtained (patient unresponsive, sedate on a vent, etc.), and attempts to obtain information from other sources; such as a family member, spouse, nurse, etc. When the Clinical Reviewers are reviewing documentation, it is reviewed in its entirety.
+Documentation should also include why the components were not obtained (patient unresponsive, sedate on a vent, etc.), and attempts to obtain information from other sources, such as a family member, spouse, nurse, etc. When the clinical reviewers are reviewing documentation, it is reviewed in its entirety.
 If the documentation clearly supports that the patient is not able to provide the information necessary (history components) and attempts were made to obtain the history from other sources, a comprehensive history level may be credited.

-1. Under the Examination Section of the 1995 Score sheet, can we combine the body areas and organ systems?
+1. Under the examination section of the 1995 score sheet, can we combine the body areas and organ systems?

 No. The examination section of the 1995 score sheet is divided into body areas and organ systems.
 The CPT manual recognizes 7 body areas and 12 organ systems.
 Depending on the documentation in the patient's medical record, you can use either the body areas or the organ systems.
 There is a dotted line between the body areas and organ systems indicating you must choose one or the other.
 If you combined the body areas and organ systems, you would be giving credit twice, which would be incorrect when determining the final score for the examination section of the score sheet.
-An example could be the documentation in the patient's medical record stated abdomen soft, credit can only be given in the body areas under abdomen or in the organ systems under gastro intestinal, which ever area benefited the physician the most.
+An example could be the documentation in the patient's medical record stated abdomen soft, credit can only be given in the body areas under abdomen or in the organ systems under gastrointestinal, which ever area benefited the physician the most with scoring.

 2. Do body areas of the examination section of the 1995 score sheet work exactly as the organ systems?